-Reverse polarity on battery hook-up will cause a fuse inside of inverter to blow -NOT WARRANTY.
+Reverse polarity on battery hook-up will cause inverter to blow, which is NOT WARRANTY.
 You now will need to replace the inverter.

 When you are parked and attached to 120 VAC power, the inverter is less important, as it is mainly used during travel.